marcysutton/frontend-masters-web-accessibility-v3/README.md

-# Web Accessibility, V3
+# Web Accessibility, V3 - Frontend Masters

-This repo includes the public source code for the [course website](https://web-accessibility.vercel.app/) related to the [FrontendMasters workshop on Web Accessibility](https://frontendmasters.com/courses/web-accessibility-v3/).
+This repo includes the public source code for the [course website](https://web-accessibility.vercel.app/) related to the [Frontend Masters workshop on Web Accessibility](https://frontendmasters.com/courses/web-accessibility-v3/).

 Topics: